team-telnyx/ivr-demo-python/README.md

 ### Adding more cities

-The IVR supports up to 9 (1 - 9) cities.
+The IVR supports up to 9 (DTMF 1 - 9) selections.
 To change or add see the [Dial-a-forecast](https://www.weather.gov/dial-a-forecast/) website.

 You can add more selections the `IVR_CONFIG['items']` dictionary.